Moffein/SniperClassic/Release/README.md

 TODO: emote support
 TODO: new spotter indicator
-Language todo: rewrite secondary for ES/DE/CN
+Language todo: rewrite secondary for DE

 - Added Risk of Options support to some settings.
 	- This may reset your keybinds, but you can now change them in-game.